nnq-huy/huynguyen-preassignment-2023/README.md

 > <em>A NodeJS server with APIs to access PostgreSQL database.
 Stations and journeys data are stored on a PostgreSQL running on my linode VPS.<br>
 > Postgres database have 2 tables: stations (id:integer primary key, name: varchar255,address: varchar255,x: real,y: real) and journeys (id:serial primary key,departure_time: timestamp, return_time: timestamp, departure_station_id: integer,departure_station: varchar255, return_station_id: integer, return_station: varchar255, distance: real, duration: real)<br>
-> Sample data was loaded to postgres using backend functions.
+> Sample data was loaded to postgres using backend functions in 2 databases. citybike_prod: all original imported data. citybike contains original data and new testing related data in the development process.<br>
+>
 >In the data import process, several stations were not found in the stations data provided in the csv.
 In order to prevent conflicts, no relationship between two table was set up.</em>